 How Much Capital Do You Need and When?

 If you don’t have these answers, start by building a cash flow forecast.
 A cash flow forecast will show you how certain costs, initiatives, and seasonality affect your business.
-It will help you decide precisely how much capital you need to cover both your short-term cash requirements and long-term growth plans.
+It will also help you decide precisely how much capital you need to cover both your short-term cash requirements and long-term growth plans.

 How Much are You Willing to “Pay” for Capital?

 Certain types of capital are easy to secure and manage, while others take time and have more strings attached.
-This doesn’t mean you should always take the simple route, however.
+That doesn’t mean you should always take the simple route, however.
 Easy money sometimes poses a higher risk.

 If you’ve reached a point of maturity with your business where you have the resources and desire to pursue and manage less risky sources of capital, it may be worth your while.
 For those who are just getting started, however, this may not be an option.